America’s love affair with pheasant hunting is undeniable . . . but why?

 Our lengthy drive from the forests to the prairies for pheasant camp provided all the anticipation a boy could handle.
 Small-town cafés, friendly locals, and conversations with farmers were always a favorite.
 Campfire stories, lies, liquor, and smoke proved a rite of passage.
 Planning the strategy of walking hunters, blockers, and dogs added to the intrigue.
 I’m not sure there is anything better than an afternoon nap or hitting the saloon at noon after a morning limit of birds.

 Whether you are on the prairies or your local game farm, pheasant are hard to beat for learning the safety, practices, and strategy to enjoy the uplands on your own.
 With wide-open fields, pheasant hunting can often provide a steady and controlled environment for hunting’s trials and tribulations.
 From the effort of walking miles for birds, the dog work of flushers or pointers, to the challenge of wingshooting, pheasant offer the gamut of upland lessons and possibilities.
+Then there is the food.
+Like the imports they are they can offer cultural spins on such recipes as Mediterranean rouladen or American classic like biscuits and gravy.

 So the next time you encounter that barroom debate, hopefully on the uplands and not politics or religion, remind everyone that China should be thanked for exporting pheasant to America back in the day . . . no trade embargo here.
 Upland hunters nationwide, young and old, now have more opportunities to hunt this gateway gamebird.